ibm-cloud-docs/blockchain/howto/ibp-console-build-network.md

 When this process is complete, it is possible for `org1` to create or join a channel hosted on your `Orderer`.

 In this tutorial, we can easily access the `Org1 MSP` because both the peer organization and the orderer organization were created in the same console.
 When a peer organization is created in a different console or cluster and wants to join your consortium, they need to send you their MSP definition in an out of band operation.
 You will also need to export the orderer node to their console for them to be able to join or create a channel.
-This process is described in the Join a network tutorial, under [Exporting your organization information](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network-add-org2-remote).
+This process is described in the **Joining a network** tutorial, under [Exporting your organization information](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network-add-org2-remote).

 ## Step four: Create a channel
 {: #ibp-console-build-network-create-channel}